zcdong/Devguide/book/uavcan-node-firmware.md

 cd ..
 ```

-The bootloader image is located at `bootloader/firmware/bootloader.bin`, and can be flashed via an SWD adapter such as the ST-Link v2 or the BlackMagic Probe.
+The bootloader image is located at `bootloader/firmware/bootloader.bin`, and the OpenOCD configuration is located at `openocd.cfg`.
+Follow [these instructions](uavcan-bootloader-installation.md) to install the bootloader on the ESC.

 ### Compiling the Main Binary